Pebre

-Pebre is a Chilean condiment made of coriander and/or parsley, chopped onion, vinegar, a neutral oil, ground or pureed spicy aji peppers, and usually chopped tomatoes.
+Pebre is a Chilean condiment made with coriander, parsley, chopped onion, vinegar, a neutral oil, ground or pureed spicy ají, and usually chopped tomatoes.
 Pebre is most commonly used on bread.
 It is also used on meat, or when meat such as choripán is provided in a bread roll.
 In far northern Chile, the term pebre refers to a sauce more like Bolivian llajwa.

 History

 The word pebre in Catalan means pepper of any type, in this case ají cultivars of chilli pepper.
 In the rest of Spain, it refers to a sauce made of vinegar, pepper, saffron, clove, and other spices.